Cognitive therapy in Highgate, North London

 I have received specialist training in providing CBT for children and adolescents from the Oxford Cognitive Therapy Centre, one of the world's leading centres of expertise in CBT research and training.

-And I have a strong personal and professional interest in mindfulness meditation, espcially mindfulness-based cognitive therapy (MBCT).
+And I have a strong personal and professional interest in mindfulness meditation, especially mindfulness-based cognitive therapy (MBCT).
 I have maintained a daily mindfulness practice for a number of years and my training in mindfulness-based therapies is ongoing.
 I use mindfulness techniques with many of my clients, as they are so helpful for a wide range of problems.

 Where I work